-The Study Area will-includes the Project Area as described above and shown on Figure 1 along the Weber River from the diversion dam to the powerhouse, including lands owned by the USFS or Union Pacific Railroad, as described in the Pre-Application DocumentAD.
-Note that the Study Area as defined includes the riverbank across from the powerhouse for review of that will be looked at as a potential boater take-out site (this area is within the existing FERC Project Boundary and is covered by PacifiCorp's USFS Special Use Permit for the Project, but is also located at the terminus of the access road leading to the Davis-Weber Irrigation Company's intake gates and related infrastructure).
+The Study Area includes the Project Area as described above and shown on Figure 1 along the Weber River from the diversion dam to the powerhouse, including lands owned by the USFS or Union Pacific Railroad, as described in the Pre-Application Document.
+Note that the Study Area as defined includes the riverbank across from the powerhouse for review of a potential boater take-out site (this area is within the existing FERC Project Boundary and is covered by PacifiCorp's USFS Special Use Permit for the Project, but is also located at the terminus of the access road leading to the Davis-Weber Irrigation Company's intake gates and related infrastructure).